andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop-v2.markdown

 The workshop builds up to parallel and distributed computing in R, but begins by introducing basics of working in R. Previous experience with R and Rstudio will be helpful, but much of the material should be accessible to new R users with experience in another technical computing language such as Matlab, Python, or Julia.
 Applications involving statistical and machine learning methods will be presented throughout the workshop.
 A bachelors degree in a discipline such as statistics, computer science, or mathematics-or equivalent work experience-should be sufficient to understand the methodology.

 Attendees are encouraged to bring their laptops.
-Many example codes will be provided, and some portions of the workshop will give an opportunity for users to follow along.
+Many example codes will be provided, and there will be opportunities at some points in the workshop for users to follow along.
+If you will be bringing your laptop, the remainder of this page discusses how to set it up for the workshop.

 * It is possible to manually install R, Rstudio, and all packages that will be used in the workshop.
 But this is quite impractical, especially for the material on parallel and distributed programming which varies somewhat based on the computing platform (Windows, Mac, Linux).
 Therefore, we highly suggest a second option...